 It’s absolutely at your discretion but tipping is certainly appreciated.
 Generally 5-8$ a day is appropriate and appreciated.

-When is the most common to hike the Inca Trail?
+When is the most common time to hike the Inca Trail?

 It is possible to hike the trail any time of the year, except February, however from April to October is considered as high season.
 This means that permits for Inca Trail can be sold out months in advance, so it is important to plan ahead and book your ticket as soon as possible.